-A quick search of the captain's desk turned up nothing, but when I opened his chest, I discovered all my posessions.
+A quick search of the captain's desk turned up nothing, but when I opened his chest, I discovered all my stolen possessions hidden within.
 I took them all and made sure the chest was closed after I finished.
 That's when I pushed my luck too far.